spotlightpa/poor-richard/content/news/2022-09-12-SPLGUVGUIDE.md

 slug = "pa-election-2022-mastriano-shapiro-governor-race-complete-guide"
 suppress-date = false
-title = "Pa. election 2022: Your complete guide to the candidates for governor" topics = ["Elections"]
+title = "Pa. election 2022: Your complete guide to the candidates for governor" title-tag = "A complete guide to the PA candidates for governor" topics = ["Elections"]
 +++